-After through examination of results from two feasibility studies, the following improvement of the original plan was made for the full-scale survey in 1989/90, although the two original objectives were kept:
+After detailed examination of results from two feasibility studies, the following improvement of the original plan was made for the full-scale survey starting in 1989/90.
+It should be noted that the two original objectives were kept:

 - (1) To include monitoring of recruitment among the main subjects of the study; - (2) To short the interval between the sampling years; - (3) To conduct surveys using the line transect method.